-As of December 31, 2019 2020 (in thou ısands ) Consolidated Balance Sheet Data: Cash and cash equivalents \$ 26,538 \$ 27,711 Working capital, excluding deferred revenue (2) 2,775 18,153 Total assets 72,818 90,954 Total debt (including current portion of long-term debt) (3) 47,700 48,160 Warrants to purchase preferred and common stock 17,111 37,100 Convertible preferred stock 1,921 1,921 Redeemable convertible preferred stock 155,550 158,191 Total stockholders' deficit \$ (210,281) \$ (240,976)
+As of December 31,

+2019 2020

+(in thou ısands)

+Consolidated Balance Sheet Data:

+Cash and cash equivalents \$ 26,538 \$

+Working capital, excluding deferred revenue (2) 2,775

+Total assets 72,818

+Total debt (including current portion of long-term debt) (3) 47,700

+Convertible preferred stock 1,921

+Redeemable convertible preferred stock 155,550

+Total stockholders' (deficit) equity \$ (210,281) \$

-(1) See Note 17 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net loss per share.
+(1) See Note 15 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net loss per share.

-(2) We define working capital as total current assets minus total current liabilities, excluding deferred revenue.
+(2) We define working capital as total current assets minus total current liabilities.

-Total debt as of December 31, 2019 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.3 million.
-Total debt as of December 31, 2020 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.2 million.
-In January 2021, we (i) repaid all amounts outstanding under our Prior Credit Facilities and terminated all outstanding commitments thereunder, and (ii) entered into a new credit agreement with one of our existing lenders providing for the Term Loan Facility and the Revolving Credit Facility.
-As of March 1, 2021, we had approximately \$39.5 million of borrowings outstanding under the Term Loan Facility (net of \$0.5 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs), with no additional borrowings available thereunder.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
+(3) Total debt as of December 31, 2019 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.3 million.
+Total debt as of December 31, 2020 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.3 million.
+Total debt as of December 31, 2020 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.3 million.
+In January 2021, we (i) repaid all amounts outstanding under our Prior Credit Facilities and terminated all outstanding commitments thereunder, and (ii) entered into a new credit agreement with one of our existing lenders providing for the Term Loan Facility and the Revolving Credit Facilities."
 Also see our audited consolidated financial statements included elsewhere in this prospectus, which include all recorded liabilities.